Facebook as the Truth Machine and an argument for anonymity

 So I suppose on one level, my use of a lame screen name for this blog puts me on the same level as my privacy-freak neighbor.
 But let me argue for the benefits of anonymity for a minute.

-Any newspaper publisher will tell you they've been haunted at one time or another by the irony of “free speech” since economic considerations like running a business bring a whole host of crap into play other than the "truth."
+Any newspaper editor will tell you they've been haunted at one time or another by the irony of “free speech” since economic considerations like running a business bring a whole host of crap into play other than the "truth."

 Anonymous postings are wonderful for getting the “truth out there”… whether that truth is factual or emotional.
 But the problem is once the chilling influences of responsibility and money are axed by anonymity, what structure remains to "rein in" the truth-teller?